RyanGlScott/text-show/README.md

 main = printT (Just "Hello, World!")
 ```

-If you desire it, there are also monomorphic versions of the `showb` function available in the submodules of `Text.Show.Text`.
-See the [naming conventions](https://github.com/RyanGlScott/text-show/wiki/Naming-conventions) page for more information.
+See also the [naming conventions](https://github.com/RyanGlScott/text-show/wiki/Naming-conventions) page.

 Support for automatically deriving `TextShow` instances can be found in the `TextShow.TH` and `TextShow.Generic` modules.